 Intelligent Transport Systems

-Intelligent Transport Systems (ITS) cover any technology applied to transport and infrastructure to transfer information between systems for improved safety, productivity and environmental performance.
-This includes stand-alone applications such as traffic management systems, information and warning systems installed in individual vehicles, as well as cooperative ITS (C-ITS) applications involving vehicle to infrastructure and vehicle to vehicle communications.
+Intelligent Transport Systems (ITS) describe technology applied to transport and infrastructure to transfer information between systems for improved safety, productivity and environmental performance.
+This includes stand-alone applications such as traffic management systems, information and warning systems installed in individual vehicles, as well as cooperative ITS (C-ITS) applications involving vehicle to infrastructure and vehicle-to-vehicle communications.

 ITS systems are already in use in Australia and around the world.
 The technology is developing rapidly and Australian governments have combined to endorse a policy framework to ensure that ITS systems are used in the most effective way.
-A national ITS framework was agreed to by all states and territories at the Standing Council of Transport and Infrastructure (SCOTI) on 4 November 2011.
+A national ITS framework was agreed to by all states and territories at the Transport and Infrastructure Council (formerly known as the Standing Council of Transport and Infrastructure) on 4 November 2011.

 The Policy Framework for Intelligent Transport Systems in Australia provides guidance to ensure that the technology used in each jurisdiction is compatible and is developed around a set of agreed policy principles.